mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ----------------------------------------------
 <br>

-1. Copy provided /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override into your file system /usr/share/glib-2.0/schemas/.<br>Then as su/sudo run this in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/<br>
+1. Copy provided /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override into your file system /usr/share/glib-2.0/schemas/<br>Then as su/sudo run this in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/<br>
 2. Copy provided /etc/xdg/autostart/z_login.desktop into your file system /etc/xdg/autostart/.
-This runs at userlogin and calls a script (/usr/share/customscripts/z_login.sh).<br>
+This runs at userlogin and calls a script (/usr/share/customscripts/z_login.sh)<br>
-3. Make a directory: /usr/share/customscripts ( make sure group: others can read & execute permissions), and copy the provided /usr/share/customscripts/z_login.sh into it.<br>
+3. Make a directory: /usr/share/customscripts ( make sure group: others can read & execute permissions), and copy the provided /usr/share/customscripts/z_login.sh into it<br>
-4. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh.
+4. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh
 5. This is all that is actually required to make it work.
-However, be sure to remove Panel functions as per next below.
+However, be sure to remove Panel functions as per next below
-6. Check all your permissions.
+6. Check all your permissions
 <br>

 ----------------------------------------------------------------------------------------------------